 You may have heard me chatting about them on a podcast with Matt Prindle earlier this year.
 After that podcast, we got in touch!
-I’m telling you — everywhere I go people ask me where they can get them.
+I’m telling you — everywhere I go, people ask me where they can get them.
 I love talking about products I love!
 Especially ones that have revolutionized zero waste.

 They started making these bags after the bag ban passed in Austin.
 People were complaining that it was difficult to remember to bring their reusable bags to the store.
-Common complaints included: mismatched, bulky, never bringing enough, and difficult to fold bags.
+Common complaints included: mismatched, bulky, never bringing enough, and difficult-to-fold bags.

 You can unzip the side of the pod to pull the bags out at check out.
 After you get home, use the carabiner to clip it onto a hook or door handle.
-You can let the drawstring out and then shove all of the bags back into the pod.
+You can let the drawstring out, then shove all of the bags back into the pod.

 It’s this perfect little compact tool that I keep in the car.
-BagPodz and snapware revolutionized zero waste for Justin.
+BagPodz and Snapware revolutionized zero waste for Justin.
 They were lightbulb moments for him.
 He even said, “Zero waste makes so much more sense to me now.”
-Now, He's more than happy to tote reusable bags into the store.
+Now, he’s more than happy to tote reusable bags into the store.

 I am all for any product that can help people to remember to actually bring their bags!

 2. Clip them on your keys.
-After I unload my groceries I clip the bags onto my keys to remember to take them back out to my car.
+After I unload my groceries, I clip the bags onto my keys to remember to take them back out to my car.

 3. Eventually you get in the habit of creating a little checklist before you leave the house.
 I always ask myself phone, wallet, keys, water, bag — something to that effect so I’m always prepared!

-I hate plastic bags, and hope people will remember not only to bring reusable bags but also reusable produce bags!
+I hate plastic bags and hope people will remember not only to bring reusable bags but also reusable produce bags!
 You can cut out so much waste just by remembering to bring reusable bags and a reusable water bottle.

 Plus, now I have an empty drawer where my reusable bags used to be.
-When you live in an 800 sq. ft. house every ounce of space becomes precious.
+When you live in an 800 sq. ft. house, every ounce of space becomes precious.

 What’s your bag routine?
 How do you remember your reusable bags?